NYCU-Perceptual-Signal-Processing-Lab/APSIPA_2026/README.md

 **SDVED-TDA** adds sample-level perceptual timbre annotations to the **Singing Dry Voice Evaluation Database (SDVED)**, part of the CCMusic database.
 While the original SDVED provides overall timbre scores, SDVED-TDA describes each singing sample using 18 timbre attributes.

-This repository provides the **annotation labels** and an inter-rater reliability figure.
-Audio recordings, model code, and pretrained weights are not included in this release.
+The dataset release provides annotation labels and an inter-rater reliability figure.
+Original audio recordings and trained prediction weights are not included.

+For original SDVED, please see & contact : https://ccmusic-database.github.io/database/ccm.html#shou2 find : `歌唱干声评价数据集`

 ### Dataset overview